mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="flex-wrap"></a>
 ### FlexWrap

-FlexWrap specifies whether the flex items should wrap or not, (_if there is no enough room for them on one flex line_).
+FlexWrap specifies whether the flex items should wrap, if there is not enough room for them on one flex line.

 ![ ](./Images/flex-container/flex-wrap.jpg)